In this article, we shall guide you through the details and applicability of Section 194Q under direct taxes.

 Why Choose Incorp?

 At Incorp, we have the expertise and skills to guide you through the entire TDS and TCS processes.
+Our professionals work under the framework of the Income Tax Act to take care of all your compliances.
 We are here to ensure peace of mind, from setting up your company to staying compliant and managing your taxes on time with ease.